-The Group has strong relationships with academia and has invested in a variety of research and development activities within Universities in Norway with the aim to benefit the communities in which we operate.
+The Group has strong relationships with academia and has invested in a variety of research and development activities within universities in Norway with the aim of benefitting the communities in which we operate.
 Faroe has also made donations to various charitable causes.

 During 2016 and 2017, the Company committed significant amounts to support a number of geological and geophysical studies and projects at the University of Bergen and University of Stavanger.
 The Company also contributed to the student fund for masters students.